- All Topics

 You should use the correct method when mounting your bearings and this varies depending on the type of bearing and type of fit.
 Radial ball bearing rings can be mounted with a variety of fits from sliding fits to tight press fits, depending on the type of load, the speed and vibration levels.
 Applying pressure to the wrong ring when fitting can result in damage to the rolling elements.
 Equally, excessively loose or excessively tight fits, a poor finish on the bearing seats or out of round shafts or housings should also be avoided.

 One of the leading causes of bearing failure is lubrication failure.
 This encompasses using the incorrect lubricant, as well as using too much or too little lubrication.
 The correct lubricant is chosen by considering the environmental conditions, temperature, speed and load.A bearing specialist will be able to advise on a suitable lubrication match and can control bearing lubrication to within a few milligrams.
 So, if you require a low, normal or high grease fill, you’ll be safe in the knowledge that your lubrication won’t cause problems later down the line.
+Another way to ensure you're getting your lubrication right is to invest in an automatic lubrication system.
+This system delivers the correct amount of lubrication and the right time, making sure your equipment is properly lubricated at all times.

 If a steel bearing is heated above the limit that it is designed for, this can permanently deform or soften the bearing material, resulting in a reduced load carrying capacity and leading to equipment failure.
 Choosing a bearing that is suitable for your temperature operating range is the first step.
 During regular maintenance, look out for discolouration of the rings, rolling elements and cages, as this could indicate overheating.
 This can be the result of excessive operating temperatures and improper lubrication and requires your attention quickly.